-Infringement Description Situation Penalty

-Moderate Does not violate mandatory RGC 3E® requirements and does not generate an adverse effect on supply chain actors The Supplier does not have a written policy, although compliance with the criterion is evidenced through other strategies it implements.
-A warning and a maximum term of 30 days to comply.
+Infringement Description Situation Penalty Moderate Does not violate The Supplier does not A warning and a mandatory 3E have a written policy, maximum term of 30 requirements and although compliance days to comply. does not generate an with the criterion is adverse effect on evidenced through other supply chain actors strategies it implements.

 Serious It violates mandatory requirements and generates an adverse or serious effect on the supply chain and its effects are prolonged over time.
-1. Refusing to participate in the RGC 3E® evaluation process required by RGC Coffee without justification.
-2. Failure to submit the requested evidence during the evaluation time.
+Refusing to participate in the 3E evaluation process required by RGC Coffee without justification.
+Failure to submit the over time. requested evidence during the evaluation time.
 3. Failure to comply with the call for attention and repeat the noncompliance, since it refers to a systematic infraction.
 4. Not having a traceability protocol.
 5. Submitting documents that do not correspond to the reality of the practices implemented by the organization.
-6. Using the RGC 3E® logo without authorization.
+6. Using the 3E logo without authorization.
 7. Failure to implement the proposed actions to eliminate a mandatory indicator NC.
-Suspension, with commercial restriction from 3 to 6 months.
-And no RGC 3E® recognition until the situation is rectified.
-Critical These are actions executed with fraudulent intent or Actions related to human rights violations Commercial cancellation.

-that generate negative and irreversible effects on the supply chain. unethical ctices. eforestation No recognition RGC 3E [®] . on the supply chain.
-2. 0 If there is coffee in stock or transit from this supply chain the coffee will be blocked by RGC to avoid any delivery to a customer, and a claim and rejection will be sent to the supplier as the coffee cannot be commercialized as RGC 3E®.
+Critical These are actions executed with fraudulent intent or that generate negative 1.
+Actions related to human rights violations or unethical business practices.
+Commercial cancellation.
+No recognition 3E. and irreversible effects on the supply chain.
+2. Deforestation.
+If there is coffee in stock or transit from this supply chain the coffee will be blocked by RGC to avoid any

+delivery to а

+customer, and a cla aim

+and reject ion will be

+sent to the supplier ras

+the coffee cannot be

+commercia lized as 3E

-Table 6: Summary of Infringements and penalties of the RGC 3E® Sustainability Scheme
+Table 6: Summary of Infringements and penalties of the 3E Sustainability Scheme

-Exceptions: The supplier communicates in a timely manner about non-compliance with some criterion, this is evaluated by the RGC 3E® Committee, and a correction plan can be designed to avoid a sanction.
+Exceptions: The supplier communicates in a timely manner about non-compliance with some criterion, this is evaluated by the 3E Committee, and a correction plan can be designed to avoid a sanction.